pd-bgw/my-portfolio/README.md

 # Technologies used

-Chocolatey or Brew
+Chocolatey or Brew,
-Git and GitHub
+Git and GitHub,
-SSH
+SSH,
-HTML
+HTML,
-CSS
+CSS,
-Font Awesome
+Font Awesome,
 Google Fonts